 In recent years, corporate disclosure of non-financial information, including ESG, has become increasingly important.
-Accordingly, measures have been taken to enhance the disclosure of narrative information on corporate governance and other issues not only through voluntary disclosure but also in the Annual Securities Report, which is central to the disclosure system in Japan.
+Accordingly, measures have been taken to enhance the disclosure of narrative information including corporate governance in the Annual Securities Report, which is central to the disclosure system in Japan.

-Meanwhile, various organizations are working on initiatives for the disclosure of non-financial information, including developing frameworks and standards as well as disseminating and promoting such frameworks and standards.
-There are also calls from users of disclosed information for the integration of standards.
+Meanwhile, the global movement to drive forward the unification of sustainability standards is also picking up steam.
+Various organizations are working on initiatives for the disclosure of non-financial information, including developing frameworks and standards as well as disseminating and promoting such frameworks and standards.
+Furthermore, the EU countries as well as the UK and the US are making progress with policy responses to strengthen the mandatory disclosure of non-financial information, such as climate-change information and human capital information.

 In Japan, some companies are proactively working on disclosure practice to respond to the needs of investors by publishing an Integrated Report as well as the Annual Securities Report.
-Corporate disclosure is expected to communicate companies' efforts for sustainable value creation lead by their strategic management policy.
-To this end, the disclosure process is expected to work in an integrated manner with corporate governance so that it can enable provision of information that will serve as the basis for constructive dialogues between companies and investors as capital market participants.
+Corporate disclosure is expected to communicate companies' efforts for sustainable value creation led by their management policy.

-The Japanese Institute of Certified Public Accountants (JICPA) has conducted various studies on disclosure of non-financial information1, and recently it has established the Special Committee on Corporate Disclosure and Corporate Governance, with the participation of external experts including investors and independent directors of public companies.
-The committee identified issues to be addressed to improve the usefulness and reliability of corporate disclosure and discussed the direction to be taken to address such issues.
-The discussion was predicated on corporate information required by capital providers in capital markets, i.e., investors, and based on the idea that it is important for corporate disclosure to enable entities to sustainably create value through an organic connectivity with corporate governance, while increasing its value to information users by enhancing its usefulness and reliability.
-Furthermore, the committee also discussed the roles to be played by certified public accountants (CPAs) to support and safeguard the disclosure system.
+The Japanese Institute of Certified Public Accountants (hereinafter "JICPA") has conducted various studies1 on disclosure of non-financial information, and it has established the Special Committee on Corporate Disclosure and Governance in September 2019, with the participation of external experts including investors and independent directors of public companies.
+The committee identified issues to be addressed to improve the usefulness of and trust in corporate disclosure and discussed the possible solutions to address such issues.
+The discussion was predicated on corporate information required by investors, and based on the idea that it is important for corporate disclosure to enable entities to sustainably create value through an organic connectivity with corporate governance, while increasing its value to information users by enhancing its usefulness and reliability.
+Furthermore, the committee also discussed the roles of professional accountants to support and safeguard the disclosure system.